xiaodongpang23/anomaly_detection/README.md

 ------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------

-## This is a project for Insight Data Engineering - Coding Challenge

 # Challenge Summary

 Imagine you're at an e-commerce company, Market-ter, that also has a social network.
 In addition to shopping, users can see which items their friends are buying, and are influenced by the purchases within their network.